-Each Fund is classified as a "non-diversified" Fund.
-As a non-diversified Fund, more of a Fund's assets may be focused in the securities of a small number of issuers, which may make the value of each Fund's shares more sensitive to changes in the market value of a single issuer or industry than shares of a diversified Fund.
-The ability to invest in a more limited number of securities may increase the volatility of each Fund's investment performance, as each Fund may be more susceptible to risks associated with a single economic, political, or regulatory event than a diversified Fund.
-If the securities in which each Fund invests perform poorly, each Fund could incur greater losses than it would have had if it had been invested in a greater number of securities.
+The Fund is classified as a "non-diversified" fund.
+As a non-diversified fund, more of the Fund's assets may be focused in the securities of a small number of issuers, which may make the value of the Fund's shares more sensitive to changes in the market value of a single issuer or industry than shares of a diversified fund.
+The ability to invest in a more limited number of securities may increase the volatility of the Fund's investment performance, as the Fund may be more susceptible to risks associated with a single economic, political, or regulatory event than a diversified fund.
+If the securities in which the Fund invests perform poorly, the Fund could incur greater losses than it would have had if it had been invested in a greater number of securities.

-Trading Issues Risk (All Funds)
+Trading Issues Risk

-Shares of a Fund may trade in the secondary market at times when the Fund does not accept orders to purchase or redeem shares.
-At such times, shares may trade in the secondary market with more significant premiums or discounts than might be experienced at times when a Fund accepts purchase and redemption orders.
+Shares of the Fund may trade in the secondary market at times when the Fund does not accept orders to purchase or redeem shares.
+At such times, shares may trade in the secondary market with more significant premiums or discounts than might be experienced at times when the Fund accepts purchase and redemption orders.
 Secondary market trading in Fund shares may be halted by a stock exchange because of market conditions or for other reasons.
 In addition, trading in Fund shares on a stock exchange or in any market may be subject to trading halts caused by extraordinary market volatility pursuant to "circuit breaker" rules on the stock exchange or market.